dkoh12/Systems/elasticsearch/elasticsearch.md

 Elasticsearch is famous because it doesn't just use one type of index (like a B-Tree in SQL).
 It uses different data structures depending on the **data type** to make search instant.

+We have an index for every column (every data field) in elasticsearch.
+LSM Tree (immutable segments) underneath the hood.
+This balloons writes.
+It demands significantly more RAM to function.

 Here are the 4 main indexing structures it uses under the hood:

 ### 1. The Inverted Index (For Text)